odhran-kainos/blog/posts/4 - Strategic Scala Style: Conciseness & Names.md

 While you might
-not worry about someone accidentally calling `loadCache` at the wrong time, you very much would *not* want someone calling a tersely-named `dropProd` function at the wrong time!
+not worry about someone accidentally calling `loadCache` at the wrong time, you very much would *not* want someone calling a tersely-named `drop` function at the wrong time!
 In fact, for something this dangerous it may even be worth going through a bit more ceremony:
 ```scala